josephg/egwalker-paper/reg-text.typ

 The internal state implements the $sans("apply")$, $sans("retreat")$, and $sans("advance")$ methods by maintaining a CRDT data structure.
 This structure consists of a linear sequence of records, one per character in the document, including tombstones for deleted characters.
 Runs of characters with consecutive IDs and the same properties can be run-length encoded to save memory.
-A record is inserted into this sequence by $sans("apply")(e_i)$ for an insertion event $e_i$; subsequent deletion events and $sans("retreat")$/$sans("advance")$ calls may modify properties of the record, but records in the sequence are not removed or reordered once they have been inserted.
+A record is inserted into this sequence by $sans("apply")(e_i)$ for an insertion event $e_i$.
+Subsequent deletion events and $sans("retreat")$/$sans("advance")$ calls may modify properties of the record, but records in the sequence are not removed or reordered once they have been inserted.

-When the event graph contains concurrent insertion operations, we use an existing CRDT algorithm to ensure that all replicas place the records in this sequence in the same order, regardless of the order in which they traverse the event graph.
+When the event graph contains concurrent insertion operations, we use an existing CRDT algorithm to ensure that all replicas place the records in this sequence in the same order, regardless of the order in which the event graph is traversed.
 Any list CRDT could be used for this purpose; the main differences between algorithms are their performance and their interleaving characteristics @fugue.
 Our implementation of eg-walker uses a variant of the Yjs algorithm @yjs @Nicolaescu2016YATA that we conjecture to be maximally non-interleaving; we leave a detailed analysis of this algorithm to future work, since it is not core to this paper.